An HR Glossary for HR Terms

 Affirmative action programs are commonly used by businesses or governments who consider an applicant’s sex, race, religious affiliation, or national origin during the hiring process.

 Create a seamless hiring experience from application to offer letter.

 BambooHR helps you manage and personalize every candidate's experience.
 Plus, our Hiring Mobile App helps busy recruiting teams collaborate together and keep top candidates engaged.

 President John F. Kennedy issued Executive Order 10925 in 1961, specifying that government contractors would "take affirmative action to ensure that applicants are employed, and that employees are treated during employment, without regard to their race, creed, color, or national origin."
 This order affected military contractors, public schools, and public universities, and its efforts to provide equity in employment and education were an important step toward the later protections in the Civil Rights Act and subsequent legislation.

-Affirmative action’s primary aim is to provide a more equitable experience for disadvantaged groups.
-This began with efforts to help racial and religious minorities have the same opportunities as whites, and for women to have the same opportunities as men.
+Affirmative action’s primary aim is to provide a more equitable experience for underrepresented groups.
+This began with efforts to create equal opportunities for people of all races and genders.
 Additional Equal Employment Opportunity laws extend protections to equal pay and restrict discrimination based on age or disability.

 The conversation on affirmative action laws continues, but the benefits of a diverse workforce are already clear.
 Independently developing and implementing diversity measures will help organizations stay healthy, supported, and relevant.

 Included.
 Supported.
 Retained.

 Don't leave your company culture to chance.
 With accurate, reliable employee surveys in BambooHR, you'll gain the insight you need to prevent burnout, improve morale, and stop premature turnover in its tracks.